 Shared by Rose Benjamin

-Read more about Rose Benjamin and her family in “The Flavors of Iraq, India, and Singapore Meet in This Jewish Kitchen” and try her recipes for red snapper arouk, quick pickled cucumber salad, and Singaporean chicken rice.
+Read more about Rose Benjamin's family in “The Flavors of Iraq, India, and Singapore Meet in This Jewish Kitchen” and try her recipes for red snapper arouk and quick pickled cucumber salad.

 Put all of the spice paste ingredients in the bowl of a food processor fitted with an ‘S’ blade.
 Process into a fine paste.